aljabl/pvt-b_stats/README.md

 The PVT-B script has been modified to count RTs < 100ms as commissions.

 ## Input
 The program takes a command line argument: the path to a directory.
-The directory should contain .txt files that have the data for each trial of a given condition.
+The directory should contain condition directories.
+Each condition directory should contain .txt files that have the data for each trial.

 The program assumes data files have the following columns: Trial, Error, RT, Average RT, Commissions, and Lapses.
 The program assumes data files use whitespace as a delimiter.